skip to content

 00:43:57 - Anthony Campolo

-Once you got set up, like set it, forget it.
-Why mess.
+Once you got set up, set it and forget it.
+Why mess?

 00:43:59 - Chris Ferdinandi

 Yeah.
-And it's, it's just, it's five bucks.
+And it's just five bucks.
 It's so easy.
-And then, and then also you know the kind of the PHP that runs the authentication layer.
-So reading those flat files, updating them, writing back to them, that sort of thing.
+And then also the PHP that runs the authentication layer, so reading those flat files, updating them, writing back to them, that sort of thing.

 00:44:17 - Scott Steinlage